jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 By questioning our artificial creations, we're effectively asking what our nature is.
 And, not for academic reasons, but for the express purpose of better adapting to nature's environment, weather, and rulebook by re-implementing natural selection over the artificial version so common in the identity, politics, and economics we currently use to play the Game of Technological Life.

-Since there is a sixth mass extinction of biological life underway, most certainly being caused by humanity's use—and misuse—of technology, I would hazard a guess mother nature wouldn't mind us returning to natural realm as quick as possible.
+Since there is a sixth mass extinction of biological life underway, most certainly being caused by humanity's use—and misuse—of technology, I would hazard a guess mother nature wouldn't mind us returning to the natural realm as quick as possible.

 But, what does that mean for you?

 We accept that sloths are always slow, ants are always selfless, elephants always love their families.
 We accept every creature has unique natures.
 That doesn't mean every individual lifeform is always predictable, but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits the coach needed when selecting them for the team.

-There's a record of natural selection's picks called the tree of life.
-It describes the relationships between organisms, both living and extinct.
-Only a few creatures live long enough to be considered living fossils.
-The remaining list of producers, grazers, predators, decomposers, and tests are continually added and because The Game of Life is a job, an obligation to reciprocate inside an ecosystem that harvests resources efficiently enough to increase the carrying capacity and afford to add more members and renew the team.
+There's a record of natural selection's picks.
+The tree of life describes the relationships between organisms both living and extinct.
+It is a huge list of producers, grazers, predators, decomposers, and testers who are continually removed and added and because The Game of Life is a job, an obligation to reciprocate inside an ecosystem that harvests resources efficiently enough to increase the carrying capacity and afford to add more members and renew the team.

 Humanity is on this tree like any other being.
-Our last common ancestor with chimpanzees and bonobos who lived between 13 to five million years ago.
+Our last common ancestor with our hominid cousins chimpanzees and bonobos lived between 13 to five million years ago.
 Long in our timeframe, but very minimal in the evolutionary one.

 To put that in perspective, we share more DNA with our monkey relatives than our pet cats share with tigers; and any cat owner will tell you the physiological, sensory, and predatory, similarities between the small and large felines.
 The point to remember is that any investigation of human nature must root itself into our being part of the animal kingdom.